zgu74/zgu74.github.io/README.md

 ![图片6](https://user-images.githubusercontent.com/113784775/209033369-3fd41644-c7cf-4cf4-a7ed-679028e4120c.jpg)

-We also try the image processing.
+We also implemted the image processing algorithm.
 The camera on Pico4ml is a monochrome HiMax HM01B0 camera.
 Eight colors represent eight grayscale levels.
 The brightness of most pixels on face are concentrated in [32,96).
 We expand this interval by a coefficient of 2.
 Therefore, there are more colors on the face, less on background.
 The image so shows more clearly.
 We use “pixel=pixel/32” to set pixels as 8 colors.

+Compared with fuzzy and unclear images in baseline version, our optmized design is able to display face-recognizable image on the screen.

 ![屏幕截图 2022-12-21 202218](https://user-images.githubusercontent.com/113784775/209034186-0c902e39-b2d1-4f3e-ade4-a8fbec5843ff.png)